 Zola has quickly become a go-to wedding registry option for couples looking for a wide range of gifts.
 We love that Zola offers such a curated, extensive list of products across so many different categories, and that you aren’t locked into one specific brand.
 Zola’s “Funds” section of their registry includes honeymoon and cash fund options, which allows guests (or a group of guests) to purchase a cash fund contribution to a part of your honeymoon (like your roundtrip airfare) or other tangible items you’re hoping to purchase with their help.
 Guests will process their payment through Zola, and you will then receive a direct-deposit to your bank account.
-Keep in mind there’s a 2.65% credit card processing fee that you or your guests will pay (more on that in our “Tips” section, below).
+Keep in mind there’s a 2.5% credit card processing fee (the lowest one out there!) that you or your guests will pay (more on that in our “Tips” section, below).

 Traveler’s Joy is one of the oldest and most established online honeymoon registries in the world, and has been a favorite pick for over 350,000 honeymooners.
 They make it super easy to add an experience or item to your wedding registry from any airline, hotel, travel group—anything!–which means the sky’s the limit when it comes to what you want to register for.
 If you’re stuck on where to go or what to do for your honeymoon, you can view real honeymoon registries from couples who have traveled around the world for inspiration…their itineraries are super informative and interesting to read!
 We’re already planning a trip based on several of them!).